House Panel Calls New Postal Chief to Explain Mail DelaysHouse Panel Calls New Postal Chief to Explain Mail Delays

 Last week, Trump even floated on Twitter the prospect of delaying the Nov.
 3 election — an idea lawmakers from both parties quickly shot down.

-The hearing comes as the Postal Service is reeling from mail delays and financial problems, even as record numbers of mail ballots are expected in the presidential election because of the coronavirus pandemic.
+The hearing comes as the Postal Service is reeling from mail delays and financial problems, even as record numbers of mail ballots are expected in the presidential elections because of the coronavirus pandemic.

 Postal Service officials, bracing for steep losses from the nationwide shutdown caused by the virus, have warned they will run out of money by the end of September without help from Congress.
 The service reported a $4.5 billion loss for the quarter ending in March, before the full effects of the shutdown sank in, and expects losses totaling more than $22 billion over the next 18 months.